zoneout215/asreview-makita-multiprocessing/bareMetal/README.md

 <h6> This project was rendered with ASReview-Makita version 0.6.3.
 This project was rendered from the Makita-ARFI template.

 See [asreview/asreview-makita#templates](https://github.com/asreview/asreview-makita#templates) for template rules and formats.
-The template is described as: 'All Relevant, Fixed Irrelevant'.
+The template is described as: ARFI 'All Relevant, Fixed Irrelevant'.

 ## Data